lastweek/fpga_readings/README.md

 System community has never been so excited about FPGA.
 And you can tell FPGA is the next big thing.
 I was not a fan of HDL (Hard and Difficult Language), mainly because there wasn't project interesting enough.
 But things have changed.
 I have envisioned a large FPGA infrastructure platform for datacenter.
-And I alway like hardcore coding.
+And I always like hardcore coding.
 So it's time to get started.
 This repo is really just a collection of stuff along my way learning FPGA.
 Contributions in whatever form are welcomed.